 They were making their way across the University Heights Bridge.
-Since their chat at Belfer Hall, they hadn’t spoken at all.
-But she’d heard several times that the lord mythic of the western half of the Bronx was a massive, one-armed man, made of stone and completely naked.
+They hadn’t spoken since their chat at Belfer Hall, but she’d heard several times that the lord mythic of the western half of the Bronx was a massive, one-armed man, made of stone and completely naked.
 The explanation always came with “and well hung,” because humanity.
 At some point, someone decided to call him Ozymandias.
 Apparently, he didn’t mind.

 She was hoping to spot Ozy from the school’s roof so they could go straight to him, but no such luck.
 His realm stretched from the Harlem River to the Bronx Zoo, but Ozy might’ve been waiting for them on the other side of the river, precognitive, as some mythics were.

 The next best thing was making absolutely sure Wit was ready to talk to him.

 “Right.
 My story.”
 He immediately cleared his throat.
 Stalled.
 “Well, I--“

 “You’re taking too long.
 And remember, this is a test, so no bullshit.
 I told you that.”

 She almost continued--almost threw him an impatient, “You said you’d have a story ready!”--but when Aixa looked back at Wit, he was all professional fluster; a raised eyebrow, carefully casual hands, and deep breaths.